Motorcycling-British rider dies after Isle of Man TT race crash

-LONDON, June 7 British rider Davey Lambert has died after crashing in Sunday's Superbike race at the Isle of Man TT event, organisers said on Tuesday.
+LONDON, June 7 (Reuters) - British rider Davey Lambert has died after crashing in Sunday's Superbike race at the Isle of Man TT event, organisers said on Tuesday.

 The 48-year-old had an accident on the third lap of the race at Greeba Castle and was treated at the scene before being airlifted to Nobles Hospital.
 He was subsequently transferred to Aintree Hospital in Liverpool where he died on Tuesday.